I Thought My Lip Biting Habit Was Harmless — Then An Expert Set Me Straight

 AdvertisementADVERTISEMENT

-Say you’d rather avoid needles; it’s likely you already rely on an abundance of lip balms to alleviate dry, flaky lips — but be mindful of the ingredients.
-“Anything that draws more attention to the lips is best avoided if [lip biting] is something you suffer from,” advises Dr. Mahto.
-Ingredients like menthol (a chemical naturally found in peppermint) and camphor (a fragranced oil derived from wood) can cause a tingling sensation and drive awareness of your lips, prompting you to bite and pick at the skin more, says Dr. Mahto.
+Aside from pinpointing your emotional triggers, there are some cosmetic treatments and techniques you could try to alleviate lip biting.
+If the habit has resulted in scars, Dr Khan suggests looking into microneedling with a qualified practitioner — a skincare treatment that creates micro-punctures in the skin to stimulate collagen production and promote healing.

-Other common lip balm ingredients like fragrances, essential oils, lidocaine (an ingredient with anesthetic properties) and beeswax (often labelled as “propolis”) can cause lip irritation and allergies, potentially making dryness worse.
-“A basic moisturizing lip balm will suffice,” says Dr. Mahto, who likes lanolin-based Dr. Lipp Original Nipple Balm For Lips.
-Certainly, the more moisturized your lips are, the less likely you are to notice dry skin and start to bite or pick.
-For beauty journalist Davies, the only products that soothe and prevent the sore, flaky skin on her lips are Eucerin Dry Skin Intensive Acute Lip Balm, and Blistex MedPlus.
-Personally, CeraVe Advanced Repair Ointment, works a treat on my sore, parched lips when I’ve bitten them excessively.
+Other common lip balm ingredients like fragrances, essential oils, lidocaine (an ingredient with anaesthetic properties) and beeswax (often labelled as “propolis”) can cause lip irritation and allergies, potentially making dryness worse.
+“A basic moisturising lip balm will suffice,” says Dr Mahto, who likes lanolin-based Dr. Lipp Original Nipple Balm For Lips, $26.
+Certainly, the more moisturised your lips are, the less likely you are to notice dry skin and start to bite or pick.
+For beauty journalist Davies, the only product that soothes and prevents the sore, flaky skin on her lips is Eucerin Dry Skin Intensive Acute Lip Balm, $14.25.

 AdvertisementADVERTISEMENT

-If you want to protect your lips further, Dr. Kahn suggests looking for a lip balm that boasts a minimum of SPF 30, as sun damage can cause and aggravate lip dryness, encouraging biting or picking.
-R29 rates Supergoop!
-Unseen Lipscreen Sheer SPF 30 Lip Balm, and Nudestix Nudescreen Blush + Lip Tint SPF 30.
+If you want to protect your lips further, Dr Kahn suggests looking for a lip balm that boasts a minimum of SPF 30, as sun damage can cause and aggravate lip dryness, encouraging biting or picking.

-Lastly — and this may sound basic — make sure to drink plenty of water to ensure dehydration does not lead to the exhausting cycle of dry lips and then lip biting, concludes Dr. Khan.
+If you are struggling with OCD, you can contact charities International OCD Foundation, OCD Australia andBeyond Blue.

+This article contains general information, and should not be construed as medical advice.
+Each individual's circumstances are different and should be discussed with a medical practitioner.